poetsmeniet/tic_tac_toe_self_learning/README.md

 # tic_tac_toe_self_learning
-A self learning tic tac toe program using FANN and C
+A learning experience; tic tac toe program in C

 The design is set up thusly to accommodate easy plugin of new versions and includes a human interface to test skill against..